-The founder of Movement Rx was inspired to break free from limitations of traditional physical therapy and become one of the fitness world’s most sought-after experts on movement health.
-She is the creator and lead instructor for the injured and adaptive athlete course for CrossFit.
+After a career in professional sports and becoming a Body-for-Life champion, Larson was inspired to break free from limitations of traditional physical therapy and founded Movement Rx in 2013.
+She has since become one of the fitness world’s most sought-after experts on movement health.

 45. Jill Coleman